PaperSubmissionCode/UDOR/README.md

 ### Test from pre-trained model

 For each method, we provide a pre-trained model, which can be used for quick visualization testing after datasets preparation.
-The pre-trained model is given in the anonymous Github repository (https://github.com/PaperSubmissionCode/UDOR).

 #### UDOR